-One pot dishes are have many benefits.
+One-pot dishes have many benefits.
 Not only are they less work since you don’t dirty every pot in the kitchen while making a meal.

 This chicken and potato casserole is cooked in a dutch oven so you can brown the meat before setting in the oven to finish off.
 A skillet and casserole dish can be used in place of the dutch oven if needed.

-This dish is made with chicken whole new potatoes, carrots and corn, but you can substitute the vegetables depending on what you have in the freezer.
-It makes a hearty one pot meal which makes great leftovers.
+This dish is made with chicken whole new potatoes, carrots, and corn, but you can substitute the vegetables depending on what you have in the freezer.
+It makes a hearty one-pot meal which makes great leftovers.

 Time to Prepare: